Rimi Tomy: Career

-She started her career as a singer with the well known troupe, Angel Voice.
-It was during a show with Angel Voice that Mimicry artist, composer and lyricist Nadirshah spotted her and recommended her to Meesa Madhavan film director Lal Jose and film composer Vidyasagar.
+She started her career as a singer with the troupe Angel Voice.
+It was during a show with Angel Voice that mimicry artist, composer, and lyricist Nadirshah spotted her and recommended her to Meesa Madhavan, film director Lal Jose, and film composer Vidyasagar.
 It was from there that her singing career skyrocketed.

 Personal life

-She married Royce Kizhakoodan on 27 April 2008 at Lourde Cathedral church, Thrissur.
+She married Royce Kizhakoodan on 27 April 2008 at Lourde Cathedral, Thrissur.
 In 2019, the couple filed for a mutual divorce petition after 11 years of marriage.
 She lives in Edapally, Kochi.
 Her brother Rinku Tomy is married to actress Muktha.